boyhub/automationAbstractions/README.md

-# Page Objects and Beyond Web Automation Abstractions with Java
+# Page Objects and Beyond - Automation Abstractions with Java

 Originally Source code for Page Objects and Beyond conf talk and workshops: